neoforged/.github/primers/1.21.2/index.md

         - `guiOpaqueTexturedBackground` - Gets the render type for a GUI texture applied to the background of a menu.
         - `guiNauseaOverlay` - Gets the render type for the nausea overlay.
         - `guiTextured` - Gets the render type for an image within a GUI menu.
+- `net.minecraft.client.resources.metadata.gui.GuiSpriteScaling$NineSlice` now takes in a boolean representing whether the center portion of the texture should be streched to fit the size

 ## Shader Rewrites